Smithsonian Reveals Winning Design For New Native American Veterans Memorial

 The Smithsonian's National Museum of the American Indian has announced the winning concept for the National Native American Veterans Memorial: Multimedia artist Harvey Pratt's Warriors' Circle of Honor will incorporate a large, upright stainless steel circle above a stone drum and a walkway with intricate carvings of the five military seals.

 The memorial will sit on the National Mall in Washington, D.C., and Pratt envisions that from there will be a clear view of the U.S. Capitol's dome.
-As part of the memorial requirements, Pratt's design reflects the commitment of Native peoples to serve the U.S.
+As the Smithsonian magazine previously reported, Pratt's use of circles suggest "the cycle of life and death, and the continuity of all things."
+The stone drum symbolizes an invitation for people to "harmonize their experiences" with one another to the "silent rhythms" of the drumbeat.

 Pratt was born in Guthrie, Okla., and is a citizen of the Cheyenne and Arapaho nations.
 He's a veteran of the Marine Corps and served in Vietnam from 1962 to 1965.
 He also worked as a forensic artist for years, creating witness description drawings for law enforcement.

-Pratt tells NPR that he hopes his design will function as an architectural piece rather than just a work of sculpture — something that people can become a part of.
+Pratt tells NPR's Mary Louise Kelly that he hopes his design will function as an architectural piece rather than just a work of sculpture — something that people can become a part of.

 He says he can picture people taking a seat on the benches tucked into the drum fountain, and reflecting on their own experiences with the military.
 He also hopes that it might be a cathartic place for some veterans.